developersolutions2024/bedrock-knowledgebase-and-agents/intructions/Use action groups to define actions for your agent to perform.md

         | Type 	| Specify the data type of the parameter.|
         | Required 	| Specify whether the agent requires the parameter from the user.|

-        To add another parameter, choose Add parameter.
+        - To add another parameter, choose **Add parameter**.

-        To edit a field in a parameter, select the field and edit it as necessary.
+        - To edit a field in a parameter, select the field and edit it as necessary.

-        To delete a parameter, choose the delete icon ( Trapezoid-shaped diagram showing data flow from source to destination through AWS Transfer Family. ) in the row containing the parameter.
+        - To delete a parameter, choose the **delete icon** in the row containing the parameter.

-    If you prefer to define the function by using a JSON object, choose JSON editor instead of Table.
+    If you prefer to define the function by using a JSON object, choose **JSON editor** instead of **Table**.
 The JSON object format is as follows (each key in the parameters object is a parameter name that you provide):

+    ```
     {
         "name": "string",
         "description": "string",